• HOME

 Rouen, not a city for tourists (almost)

-I was surprised by how little tourists friendly is Rouen.
+I was surprised by how little tourists friendly Rouen was.

-The medieval center of Rouen is small, but as I strolled in the pretty alleys of the old town I noticed that there are no signs pointing to the main attractions.
-I didn’t really care, since I like getting lost and wander randomly, halting whenever something catches my attention (which happens a lot), going back to the same place at a different time of the day to see it under a different light.
-However, if you don’t have much time you can easily get confused.
+The medieval center of Rouen is small, but as I strolled in the old town’s pretty alleys, I noticed no signs pointing to the main attractions.
+I didn’t really care, since I like getting lost and wandering randomly, halting whenever something catches my attention (which happens a lot), and going back to the same place at a different time of the day to see it in a different light.
+However, if you don’t have much time, you can easily get confused.

-Visitors visiting Rouen can only partially rely on the Tourism Office to get a map and a little advice.
+People visiting Rouen can only partially rely on the Tourism Office to get a map and some advice.
 The office closes at lunchtime as well as on Sundays, so you get the picture.
 That’s weird, especially as you can also visit Rouen as a day trip from Paris.

 It’s at the railway station, though, that I made the oddest discovery.
 Don’t even think of leaving your luggage, since there’s no deposit, nor are there lockers.
 Keep that in mind if you’re planning to make a stopover for a short visit along the way.
-Perhaps you can negotiate with the café at the station, or some others nearby.
-If you’re lucky, they might agree to keep your stuff for a few euro.
-Start exercising to ask it in French (you might be more successful, if only for the effort).
+Perhaps you can negotiate with the café at the station or some others nearby.
+They might agree to keep your stuff for a few euros if you’re lucky.

 Practical Information: